GlitcherOG/PSVita-Unity-Utilities/README.md

 To use the project you are required to:
 - Set the Scripting Runtime Version .NET 4.x Equivalent
 - Add Editor Corutines from the package manager
-- Switch To PSVita in the build settings and make sure its set to PC Hosted
+- Switch To PSVita in the build settings and make sure its set to PC Hosted oT-
+- To use build and run you must go into power save settings on the vita and set standby mode to 10-30 mins and tick use wifi in power mode

 Note: These tools were made for use with Unity 2018.2.19f1

 ## Installation